codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 [HTML](https://codenart.github.io/begin/#how-to-add-images-buttons-etc "ext") is
 a simplified version of English.
 It helps us to talk to web browsers.
 With HTML, we can tell web browsers to display any type of contents (links, images, buttons, etc...).
-But, none of HTML tags can help us to tell web browsers how to display those content aesthetically.
+But none of HTML tags can help us to tell web browsers how to display those content aesthetically.

 There is no disappointment in this truth.
 HTML is too simple both to learn and